 - Bright, opinion-splitting colours – especially on larger cars

-How to avoid car depreciation
+How to minimise car depreciation

+For most cars, you can't avoid depreciation – the best you can do is minimise its impact.
 The biggest impact you can have on your car's depreciation is choosing to buy a make and model that holds its value well.
 That often means choosing a popular or desirable model, ideally in a colour and specification that's popular within that market, and avoiding more obscure models or unusually specced variants.

 With your make and model decided, you can make sure your car holds on to as much value as possible by maintaining it properly.
 That means keeping up with all scheduled servicing and fixing any problems as soon as they arise, as well as being careful to keep the bodywork and interior as clean as possible.
 Finally, remember that the more miles you cover, the less your car will be worth, so try to rein in your excess mileage if resale values are front of mind.